solder button

 " F"

-I use the configuration as in "F" on my garden railway and its yard.
+I use the configuration as in "F" on my garden railway and on my HO layout.
+In both cases, I used a relay to control the reversing of the green/blue tail track(s).

 Reversing a Balloon Track with a Tortoise